Area Baseball: Hagen Smith, Bryce Jewell combine on Bullard shutout

-HENDERSON — While Hagen Smith did not get his fourth straight no-hitter, the Bullard senior combined with Bryce Jewell to blank Henderson, 2-0, on Tuesday in a District 16-4A baseball game.
+HUDSON — While Hagen Smith did not get his fourth straight no-hitter, the Bullard senior combined with Bryce Jewell to blank Lufkin Hudson, 2-0, on Tuesday in a District 16-4A baseball game.

 Smith tossed six innings, allowing three hits while striking out 13 and walking one.
 Jewell pitched the final inning, giving up one hit, striking out one and walking one.